dennisschroeder/khome/README.md

 In this little example, we observed the luminance sensor in the living room and when the measurement of the luminance drops under 3 lux, we change the state of the main light in the living room to ON.
 As you can see here, Khome encourages you to think in states rather than services you have to call.
 This is less error-prone and helps the developer to stay in the mindset of states.
 This distinguishes Khome from most other automation libraries.

-Khome comes with a lot of predefined factory functions, data classes, and observers for generic entity types but also with a low-level API that lets you develop your own custom entities as needed.
+Khome comes with a lot of predefined factory functions, data classes, observers and more for generic entity types but also with a low-level API that lets you develop your own custom entities as needed.

 ## Home Assistant